Net Income

 What is net income for a real estate agent?

-Net income is the amount of money remaining after all business-related deductions have been applied to your gross commission income.
+Net income is the amount remaining after all business-related deductions have been applied to your gross commission income.
 It represents your true business profit before personal income tax.

-Many agents focus on GCI as the headline number — but GCI tells only part of the story.
-A $180,000 GCI year and a $120,000 GCI year can result in very similar net income if the first agent runs a significantly higher cost structure.
+Many agents focus on GCI as the headline number — but a $180,000 GCI year and a $120,000 GCI year can result in very similar net income if the first agent runs a significantly higher cost structure.
 Net income is the only number that accurately reflects the financial outcome of a year of work.

-Net income for a real estate agent is calculated by working down through each layer of deduction:
+Net income is calculated by working down through each layer of deduction from GCI.
+Here is the full waterfall for an Ontario agent earning $210,000 GCI:

 Why net income matters more than GCI

-Tracking pre-tax net income throughout the year also enables accurate tax planning.
+Tracking pre-tax net income throughout the year also enables preparing for tax obligations.
 Rather than discovering a large tax obligation at filing time, agents who monitor net income can calculate their quarterly instalment obligations and set aside the right amount from each commission cheque.

 How Agent Runway calculates net income